 Once the internal audit is complete, stakeholders can determine whether current records and processes are adequate.

-Ensure to thoroughly document key findings as these will help reduce your organization’s avoid chances of ERP system errors after implementation.
+Ensure the thoroughly documentation of key findings.
+This information will help reduce your organization’s chances of ERP system errors after implementation.

 #3: Roadmap New Technology and User Requirements

 Talk benefits, not tactics, and think big-picture.
-Focus on how the technology will benefit the business and have a clearly defined audience so the organization can understand the new or updated technology for both the business and its end-users.
+Focus on how the technology will benefit the business.
+Build a clearly defined audience so the organization can understand the new or updated technology for both the business and its end-users.

 #4: Build and Integrate

-Once stakeholders have clearly defined goals, completed an internal audit, and mapped out a plan for implementing new technologies, it’s time to build and integrate the ERP modules with the existing infrastructure.
+Once stakeholders have clearly defined goals, completed an internal audit, and mapped out a plan for implementing new technologies, integration begins.
+Iit’s time to build and integrate the ERP modules with the existing infrastructure.

-Because an ERP system is built using modules, it’s important that the integration must be thorough and done in phases to ensure accuracy and prevent data loss or duplication.
+An ERP system is built using modules.
+That means, it’s important to have a thorough, phased integration.
+This ensures accuracy and prevents data loss or duplication.

 #5: Test and Deploy

 Testing and development may occur simultaneously.
 A project team may test specific modules and develop fixes while others are still in development.
 Once all modules have been tested and approved, the ERP system is ready to go live.
-Data may be migrated prior to or after deployment, and once complete, the project team will train personnel on the new system.
+Data may be migrated prior to or after deployment.
+Once complete, the project team will train personnel on the new system.

-Audit your accomplishments to determine whether or not you are meeting the goals and KPIs outlined in the scope of the project.
+At this point, it’s time to audit your accomplishments.
+This helps you determine whether or not you are meeting the goals and KPIs outlined in the scope of the project.

 Contact Cre8tive Technology & Design